List of Triple J programs: Sunday Night Safran

+From 2005, John Safran and Father Bob Maguire co-hosted Sunday Night Safran, a late-night talk show interviewing international guests, generally discussing serious topics like religion and politics.

 This Sporting Life

 This Sporting Life (TSL), which ran from 1986 to 2008, was a parody of sporting panel programs, created and hosted by actor-writer-comedians John Doyle and Greig Pickhaver (under the pseudonyms Roy Slaven & HG Nelson).
 As well as sport, the duo cast a wide comedic net that encompassed the worlds of entertainment, politics and celebrity.
 TSL was remarkable as one of the few successful comedy programs that was substantially improvised.

 The longest-running show in Triple J's programming history, TSL commanded a large and dedicated nationwide audience.
 Special editions of TSL were broadcast to coincide with the NRL and AFL grand finals (The Festival of the Boot) as well as for all three of rugby league's State of Origin series matches. (see Roy and HG's State of Origin commentary).
 In 2009, after 22 years at the ABC, the duo left to work for the commercial rock station Triple M.